 So make sure to give your patio and front porch as much attention as the inside.

 - Switch out for fresh summer pillows.

 - Spruce up the planters with summer color.

 - Set up a bar cart on the patio.

 - Set the table for dining al fresco on the patio with some summer placemats and a live plant centerpiece.

 You can see more free ways to freshen up your rooms here.

 Rooms in the summer should feel uncluttered, clean, and relaxing.
 So the first order of business before you even think about decorating is to tidy up.

-In my kitchen, I polished my copper pots and decor for the season.
-Some of these pots are from the 1800’s but shine up like new with a little copper cleaner!
+In the kitchen, the summer is a great time to polish my copper pots and decor to be bright like the season.
+Some of these pots are from the 1800s but shine up like a new penny with a little copper cleaner.

 14. Move things around.